Announcing our 2018-2019 season!

 Harry Wood (Playwright) is a writer and comedian from New York City.
 He studied at Northwestern University in Evanston, Illinois, where he focused in acting, playwriting, and creative writing for the media.
 His first play Roast makes its production debut with The Comrades, after readings through (re)discover theatre’s F(re)sh Ink Festival, and Jewish Theatre Ensemble’s Night of New Works.
 He can be seen performing in New York with the Story Pirates, a children's theatre group.
 He’d like to thank Laura Schellhardt and the 2016 Northwestern Playwriting Sequence for all their help bringing Roast to life.
 His first open mics were in Boston, but he’d like to once again remind his mom that this play is not about him, and he’s doing okay, he promises.

-Derek Bertelsen (Director) is Artistic Director of The Comrades and Associate Artistic Director for AstonRep Theatre Company.
-Chicago directing credits include Mary-Kate Olsen Is In Love, Prelude To A Kiss (The Comrades), Design for Living, The Children’s Hour, The Lyons, The Laramie Project, The Lieutenant of Inishmore, Wit, Doubt, and Next Fall (AstonRep Theatre).
+Derek Bertelsen (Director) is Artistic Director of The Comrades and Co-Artistic Director for AstonRep Theatre Company.
+Chicago directing credits include Mary-Kate Olsen Is In Love, Prelude To A Kiss (The Comrades), Design for Living, The Children’s Hour (Pride Films and Plays), The Lyons, The Laramie Project, The Lieutenant of Inishmore, Wit, Doubt, and Next Fall (AstonRep Theatre).
 Assistant directing credits include Goodman, Bailiwick Chicago, and Steppenwolf Garage.
 Regional credits include shows at Festival 56 (Princeton, IL), Shawnee Summer Theatre (Bloomfield, IN) and five seasons at Timber Lake Playhouse (Mt.
 Carroll, IL).